OTI Festival 1984: Festival overview

 The festival was held on Saturday 10 November 1984, beginning at 17:00 CST (23:00 UTC).
 It was presented by Raúl Velasco, Pilín León, and Claudia Córdoba.
 Velasco had previously presented the festival in 1974, 1976, and 1981.
 The musical director was Chucho Ferrer, who conducted the orchestra when required.
 The presenters introduced each of the competing entries with a speech praising the country it represented.

 The event featured guest performances by María Conchita Alonso and Rocío Dúrcal.
 The first interval act consisted of a medley of songs composed by Juan Carlos Calderón performed by the orchestra and its backing singers.
 The second interval act consisted of a guest performance by Emmanuel.

 During the course of the festival, Velasco named the following celebrities in attendance, who stood up and waved: Dulce, Prisma, Frank Moro, Jacqueline Andere, Arianna, Alberto Vázquez, Rogelio Guerra, Héctor Suárez, Guillermo Dávila, Grupo Gaviota, Susy Lemán, Guillermo Capetillo, and Erika Buenfil.
 The following dignitaries were also presented: Rafael del Castillo, president of the Mexican Football Federation; João Havelange, president of FIFA; Ricardo Pineda Milla, ambassador of Honduras to Mexico; Eugenia Tejada de Putzeys, Minister of Education of Guatemala; Jorge Palmieri, ex-ambassador of Guatemala; Francisco Nofli, ambassador of Portugal; Mario Chávez Chávez, general consul of Ecuador; Hanibal Campaña, ambassador of the Dominican Republic; Manuel Emilio Moraes, head of the diplomatic mission of Costa Rica; Ignacio Maña, ambassador of Colombia; Romy Vázquez de González, attaché of the embassy of Panama; Nicolás Josué Pinto, minister of the embassy of Argentina; Edith Guzmán, press attaché of the embassy of Venezuela; and Víctor Manuel Cortés Castro, head of the diplomatic mission of El Salvador.

 The competition was held in two rounds, in the first round all the songs in competition were performed, from which three were qualified for the second round after the secret vote of the jury.
 Only those three qualifiers and the points they received were announced.
 The three songs were performed again and the jury voted again.
 Only the final ranking obtained by the three qualifiers was announced at the end.

-The winner was the song "Agualuna" performed by Fernando Ubiergo representing Chile; with "Vem no meu sonho" by Adelaide Ferreira representing Portugal placing second; and "Tiempos mejores" by Yuri representing Mexico placing third.
+The winner was the song "Agualuna", written and performed by Fernando Ubiergo representing Chile; with "Vem no meu sonho", written by Adelaide Ferreira and Luis Fernando, and performed by Ferreira herself representing Portugal, placing second; and "Tiempos mejores", written by Sergio Andrade, and performed by Yuri representing Mexico, placing third.
 Each of these entries received two trophies, one for the songwriters and one for the performer.
 The first prize trophies were delivered by João Havelange, president of FIFA, and Guillermo Cañedo, president of OTI; the second prize trophies by Óscar Gutiérrez, vice-president of the OTI legal commission, and Amaury Daumas, secretary general of OTI; and the third prize trophies by Héctor Condomenech, OTI consultant, and Eladio Lárez, vice-president of the OTI programs committee.
 The festival ended with a reprise of the winning entry.